-You will need more tests to find out if you have an infection or to find out how severe the cell changes are.
-These tests may include:
+You may need more tests to find out if you have an infection or to find out how severe the cell changes are.
+For example, you may need:

 - Colposcopy, a test to look at the vagina and cervix through a lighted magnifying tool.